“Come, You Who are Blessed”

 The manipulation issue

-We are supposed to love others as Christ loved us—not according to our needs.
+• To use them for my ends (even if they act with complicity).
+We are supposed to love others as Christ loved us—not to fulfill our desires.

-It is towards “making things right” (the biblical concept of righteousness); that I am supposed to apply all my resources (“talents” in Mt 25:14-30).
+“Making things right” (the biblical concept of righteousness) means appling all of my resources (“talents” in Mt 25:14-30) to end injustice.
 This was at the very heart (and power) of the early church.

 “He will put the sheep on His right, and the goats on the left.”

-The left hand (in the Arab world) is the unclean hand.
-You would never offer it to someone, nor would you even be allowed to strike someone with it.
-These were horrible insults.
-If you are caught stealing in the marketplace; it is the right hand that is chopped off.
-That was the ultimate humiliation.
+The left hand (for the Middle Easterner) is the unclean hand.
+You would never offer it to someone nor would you even be allowed to strike someone with it.
+Such actions would be considered horrible insults.
+If you were caught stealing in the marketplace it was your right hand that would be chopped off.
+That was considered the ultimate humiliation.

 What is with this biblical bias against left-handers like me?
 Let’s look at a number of spiritual references to the concept of “the Right Hand Man.”

-First of all, to a person raised in the Middle East, your right hand was your “clean hand” and your left hand was your “cleaning hand.”
-Because of sanitary conditions in many areas of the least developed nations; it would be very unhealthy to confuse your right and left hands.
+First of all (as stated above) to a person raised in the Middle East, your right hand was your “clean hand” and your left hand was your “cleaning hand.”
+Because of sanitary conditions in many areas of the least developed nations it would be very unhealthy to confuse your right and left hands.

-In Hebrew tradition, the right hand [“dexios” in Greek], is actually considered the feminine hand of God.
-Renoir understood this in his incredible painting of the Prodigal Son.
-If you look closely, you will see that the Father’s right hand is different than the left.
+Furthermore, in Hebrew tradition, the right hand [“dexios” in Greek], is actually considered the feminine hand of God.
+Renoir understood this in his renowned painting of the Prodigal Son.
+If you look at it closely you can see that the father’s right hand is different than his left.
 Indeed, the right hand is a woman’s hand.
 It is the hand of compassion.

-The common belief in the Hebrew culture was that it was the hand that allowed humans to be able to use tools—thus (according to the ancients)—the hand symbolized our stewardship role in the earth.
-It also symbolized our distinction from the other creations of God.
-Because of this, the hand was frequently decorated with jewelry.
+The common belief in the Hebrew culture was that it was our hands that allowed humans to be able to use tools—thus (according to the ancients)—the hand symbolized our stewardship role in the earth.
+Our hands symbolized how God made us distinct from other creatures.
+Because of this the right hand was frequently decorated with jewelry.
 [Gen. 24:22; Ezek.
 23:42]

 The position of a person’s hands is symbolic of their relationship with God.